sieis/eamonn-hashnode-backups/cl112ygsr009algnv1e850sgg.md

 ## 0. Hashnode Docs

 @Hashnode is awesome!
 [Here is the official documentation for auto-backups](https://support.hashnode.com/docs/github-backup).
-But, I was so excited when I saw this feature, I wanted to highlight it myself as well.
+But...I was so excited when I saw this feature, I wanted to highlight it myself as well.
 There are a couple small items that have been updated since the support article was published too.
 Info below in #2 👇

 I realized that auto-backup to GitHub was a thing while reading a [comparison of Hashnode and Dev.to](https://hashnode.com/vs/devto?source=hashnode-footer).
 They're both wonderful platforms, and the linked comparison was from Hashnode, so it's bent toward itself.